 I provide help and support for any type of problem such as anxiety, bereavement, depression, anger management, relationship problems and stress.

 If you would like to make an appointment to Sabine at either and Counselling Birchington or CBT and Counselling Canterbury.
 Please contact her via CBT and Counselling Kent today.
-Contact Sabine Hawkins
+Request to see Sabine Request to see Sabine

 My name is Tracey Neale and I’m a trained EMDR (Eye Movement Desensitisation Reprocessing) practitioner at EMDR Canterbury.
 I’m also a fully qualified Integrative Counsellor and Cognitive Behavioural Therapist at CBT and Counselling Canterbury.